mkslanc/memri-data-wallet/assets/noteEditor/README.md

 ```
 vue serve editor.vue
 ```
 The command line will tell you the url to open from your browser.
-It is best to open this from safari on the target device (eg your phone) as this will best replicate use in the app
+It is best to open this from browser on the target device (eg your phone) as this will best replicate use in the app

 ## Building for use in the app:
 ```
 vue build editor.vue --dest noteEditorDist
 ```

-The output folder (textEditorDist) is directly referenced by the iOS  Xcode project.
-This means that **once you have run the above command you can rebuild the app to include the new version**.

 ## Note format
 Notes are stored in **html** format.